Skip to content

 What to do

-• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then complete the no-subscription cleanup steps provided.
+• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then complete the cleanup steps provided.

 • Rotate any password you ever used on moderndisplay.com or related vendor portals anywhere else it is reused, and switch to 2FA through an authenticator app instead of text messages.